 I now know that God is the supreme strategist.
 I recently have been perusing the Word of God in a new way.
 I am looking for strategies and how to ’s:

-1. First, I learned how to build an ark and then how to build a tabernacle and wall.
+First, I learned how to build an ark and then how to build a tabernacle and wall.
 Digging deeper, I recognized that the Bible is a complete life strategy.
+The Bible is a roadmap to God's plans.

 Those words are life instructions and how to’s, a wife’s guide, a guide for wisdom and a song book for praise.
 Start using your strategy for life.
 Open Proverbs 1 and begin with instructions and strategies for understanding, wisdom, justice, knowledge and discretion.
 Let’s see how many strategies you can find and implement.
 Oh, and that drawer….
 Clean!
 Want my strategy?
 1 Cor.
 14:40 “Let all things be done decently and in order.”